 Invite them to something

 …But this “something” should not a request to donate more.
 Instead, invite your donor to an open house, to sign up for your monthly newsletter or even to volunteer, according to Nonprofit Hub.
-Your thank-you letter is a tool to make your donors feel appreciated and that their help matters to your organization.
+Your donor thank you is a tool to make your donors feel appreciated and that their help matters to your organization.
 So take this time to show them how else they can get involved – without money.

 Pay attention to who is doing the “thanking”

-After you have crafted the perfect thank-you letter, you’ll need to access essential details about your donors.
+After you have crafted the perfect donor thank you letter, you’ll need to access essential details about your donors.
 Instead of wasting valuable time searching for details in multiple spreadsheets and files, you should make it easier for yourself and use Eleo online donor management software.

 With Eleo, you can record and access all your vital donor information in a centralized database, which will help you sustain long-term stewardship and improve the return on your fundraising efforts.
 To learn more about how donation software can help, visit Eleo Online and sign up for your free trial today!